jannessm/tensorboard-plugin-geometry/README.md

  * faces cannot be colored separately.
 Either use point clouds or color the whole mesh (see Usage).

 Future features:
+  - [ ] Use official tensorboard api, when finally provided.
-  [ ] None so far.
-If you have requests, please create an issue.
+  - [ ] If you have requests, please create an issue.

 ## Installation